 The Riviera, Marbella, Barbados.
-Everyone wants to visit, the lucky few get to stay forever.
+Everyone wants to visit, lucky few get to stay forever.

-Those who choose to make it their permanent home may come from all corners of the world, but they share a few traits.
-They tend to be on the affluent side of the spectrum and they may well have a little more time on their hands.
-They have been everywhere, have seen 'everything', and appreciate the finer things in life (which may well be the simplest ones!).
-They also tend to flock together - they need to make new friends in the new place.
-And that's often easiest done in the local Golf Club.
+Those who choose to make one of these places their permanent home may come from all corners of the world and all walks of life.
+But, they share a few traits and they tend to flock together.
+They need to make new friends in the new place, and that's often easiest done at the local Golf Club.

 What may be even more important is that they have friends scattered all around the world.
 More on this later.

-Formerly the Spanish Royal Family Mediterranean hideaway, the hotel is now effectively the hub of this very exclusive community.
+Formerly the Spanish Royal Family Mediterranean hideaway, the hotel is now effectively the social hub of a very exclusive community.

-You can clearly see this in the experiences they sell to local residents.
-These include the usual suspects such as gourmet F&B experiences and spa treatments, but also a few very unique treats like Yoga or Pilates masterclass, Mindfulness courses and Kids Club day passes.
+And you can clearly see this in the experiences they sell to local residents via the online shop we created for them.
+These include the usual suspects such as gourmet F&B experiences and spa treatments, but also a few very unique treats like Yoga or Pilates masterclasses, Mindfulness courses and Kids Club day passes.
 Absolutely perfect for making new friends in a new place.

 Now, going back to our expats' friends, scattered all around the world...
 We didn't think of this when we set out to build Hotel Treats, but it seems the platform is very often used to buy gifts for friends and family members living in far-flung places.